Informing-The-Third-World/periodical-wavelet-analysis/docs/issue_segmentation_logic.md

 - `tokens_per_page`
 - `total_token_number`

+Edit: we are now doing frequency analysis both to cluster periodicals and determine the likely threshold for tokens per page.
+We can use the frequency analysis to determine the likely start/stop of an issue.

 ## Step 3: Page Number Extraction

 After subsetting to pages with lower thresholds of tokens per page, we can extract page numbers, eliminating all characters from the dataset that are non-numeric.
 We will keep track of pages even if they don't have numbers, as they may be useful for identifying the start/stop of an issue.